Keep the “Save Our Bacon” Act Out of the Farm Bill

 In the U.S., pig husbandry remains minimally regulated despite the severity and duration of confinement that many pigs endure.
 That is why states must be allowed to set meaningful standards for products sold within their borders.

-I urge you to reject a version of the Farm Bill that includes this language.
+I urge you to help keep the “Save Our Bacon” language out of the Farm Bill.
 Let the will of the voters stand.
 Let states continue to set their own standards for public health and animal welfare.
 Let’s defend our food system from the real risks posed by extreme confinement and industry overreach.

 Thank you for your time and service.